History of Grenada: Invasion

 A U.S.–Caribbean led force invaded Grenada on 25 October 1983, in an action called Operation Urgent Fury, and swiftly defeated the Grenadian forces and their Cuban allies.
 During the fighting 45 Grenadians, 25 Cubans, and 19 Americans were killed.
 This action was taken in response to an appeal obtained from the governor general and to a request for assistance from the Organization of Eastern Caribbean States, without consulting the island's head of state, Queen Elizabeth II, Commonwealth institutions or other usual diplomatic channels (as had been done in Anguilla).
 Furthermore, United States government military strategists feared that Soviet use of the island would enable the Soviet Union to project tactical power over the entire Caribbean region.
 U.S. citizens were evacuated, and constitutional government was resumed.
 The United States gave $48.4 million in economic assistance to Grenada in 1984.

 In 1986, members of the PRG and the PRA were criminally tried for civilian killings associated with the October 19 coup.
-Fourteen, including Coard and his wife, Phyllis, were sentenced to death for actions related to the murder of 11 people, including Maurice Bishop.
+Fourteen, including Coard and his wife, Phyllis Coard, were sentenced to death for actions related to the murder of 11 people, including Maurice Bishop.
 Three other defendants, all PRA soldiers, were convicted of the lesser charge of manslaughter and sentenced to 30 or more years.
 The convicted prisoners came to be known as the Grenada 17, and the subject of an ongoing international campaign for their release.
 In 1991, all the murder sentences were commuted to life imprisonment.
 In October 2003 Amnesty International issued a report which stated that their trial had been "gross violation of international standards governing the fairness of trials."
 In 2009, the last seven prisoners were released after serving 26 years.